Fresh vegetables on a fork with Earth in the background.

 Nutrition and the Dairy Debate

-Dismantle milk and dairy myths that inform product choices; leverage these insights for updated curricula and science media analysis, and consider how dairy fits into your own diet.
+Dismantle dairy myths that are often funded directly by the megafactory farming industry, informative for students across a range of food-related disciplines and nutrition for use in updated curricula and science media analysis; and consider how dairy fits into your own diet.